 Machine learning has been tremendously successful in enabling ubiquitous smart applications that facilitate people’s everyday life.
 The training and inference of machine learning models have traditionally taken place on a centralised cloud facilities.
 Running machine learning models on the cloud, however, is associated with high rental/operational-cost, latency introduced by networks that is often hardly predictable, as well as the potential risk of compromising user’s data privacy.
 Recent advancement in computational power at the mobile edge, including smart consumer devices such as mobile phones, tablets, and smart watches, have made it possible to execute machine learning models partially or entirely on device.
 A more ambitious endeavour, that has already proven feasible, is to train or partially train the model on devices.
 Distributed inference and training on a plural of geographically separated devices with diverse computation capacities and network qualities are challenging topics that require research effort and discussions, to push forward the advancement in these areas.

-Novel ML applications in IoT, MEC or NFV
+- Novel ML applications in IoT, MEC, SDN or NFV scenarios

 Solicited submissions include both full technical workshop papers and white paper position papers.
 Maximum length of such submissions is 6 pages (excluding references) in 2-column 10pt ACM format.

 All the submissions should be **double-blind** and will be peer-reviewed.
 For anonymity purposes, you must remove any author names and other uniquely identifying features in your submitted paper.

 All submissions must be uploaded to the workshop submission site available here: distributedml2022.hotcrp.com.

 Any questions regarding submission issues should be directed to Stefanos Laskaridis (stefanos.l (at) samsung.com).

 |Paper Submission:||September 16 2022 AoE|

 |Official publication date:||December 8 2022|